Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Jackson

-Next, take a break from driving and enjoy some outdoor adventure.
 The American River played a large part in the Gold Rush and is where many people once panned for gold.
-It’s also a great place for white water rafting, which is a fun break in all the driving.
-After white water rafting, end your west coast road trip in Jackson.
+It’s also a great place for white water rafting.

 Jackson is a small town and the county seat of Amador County, one of the counties with the most Gold Rush towns.
-Jackson is full of Gold Rush era architecture and a cool way to finish your road trip through the California Gold Country.
+Jackson is full of Gold Rush-era architecture and a cool way to finish your road trip.

 Highlights